cwilper/dsogen/README.md

                       If specified, this will be the primary bitstream if -pdf is not specified.

-    At least one of -pdf or -txt must be specified, possibly both.
+    At least one of -pdf, -txt, or -bin must be specified, in any combination.

 ## Examples